dkanarek12/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-pwd - prints the current directory path ls - lists the files/directories located in the current directory cd - changes the current directory pushd/popd - adds/removes a directory to a queue allowing the user to quickly swithc between working directories man - displays a help manual
+pwd - prints the current directory path /n ls - lists the files/directories located in the current directory \n cd - changes the current directory pushd/popd - adds/removes a directory to a queue allowing the user to quickly swithc between working directories man - displays a help manual